 For almost 2000 years in China, serious genres of writing were written in the $k \check{a} i s h \bar{u}$ script ('model writing') that first appeared in the early centuries of the first millennium.
-In the 1950s, the Mainland government, seeking to increase literacy, formalized a set of simplified characters to replace many of the more complicated of the traditional forms.
+Other styles coexisted with it, but they were for special purposes, such as seals, calligraphy, or handwritten and informal writing.
+In the 1950s, the Mainland government, seeking to increase literacy, formalized sets of simplified characters to replace many of the more complicated of the traditional forms.
 Many of these simplified characters were based on calligraphic and other styles in earlier use; but others were novel graphs that followed traditional patterns of character creation.
+Ultimately, the result was a new $k \check{a} i s h \bar{u}$ set that replaced many of the more complicated characters with simplified ones.
+This was officially adopted by the PRC in the late 1950s and (for most purposes) by Singapore in the 1960s.